 Here’s how we spent those two days in Cartagena with kids:

-Day 1: As I imagine most people do, we spent most of our first day aimlessly wandering the streets of Old Town, simply enjoying getting lost.
+Like many visitors, we spent most of our first day wandering the streets of Old Town and enjoying getting a little lost.
 We’ve spent a lot of time in South America and have seen a lot of colonial architecture, and Cartagena is simply the best.
 This beautiful part of town is huge and every street has a new surprise in store.

 The colorful buildings are so beautiful with Bougainvillea flowers climbing walls everywhere you look.
-Heck – even the door knockers are so fun to look at and compare!
+Even the door knockers are fun to look at and compare.
 You’ll have no trouble finding ways to spend your money here, with plentiful shopping and restaurants on offer.

 A private transfer is a nice treat when you arrive in a new city.
-With a private transfer, your driver will meet you at your gate, walk you to your waiting vehicle and drive you straight to your hotel.
+With a private transfer, your driver will usually meet you at the airport arrivals area and take you straight to your hotel.

 If you’re up for it, a local taxi is much cheaper than a private transfer.
 Most of the licensed taxis in Cartagena are really small, compact cars.
 We figured we couldn’t fit ourselves, our two backpacks and four daybags into one, but our driver managed to fit all of our stuff into his dinky little car.

-Given we were booking a room only a few days before Christmas, we considered ourselves lucky to grab a Family Room with three singles and a double bed at the Hotel San Felipe.
+Given that we were booking a room only a few days before Christmas, we considered ourselves lucky to grab a Family Room with three singles and a double bed at the Hotel Dorado Plaza Centro Histórico.
 After three very hot nights with no air conditioning in Minca, we turned that room into an icebox!

 One downside is the street noise.
 It’s located on the corner of two rather busy streets, with a lot of honking going on.
 The noise lasted well into the night and none of us slept very well.
 The breakfast had a good selection, including pancakes and strawberries.

-Our second Getsemani, Cartagena hotel was the Hotel Casa de la Trinidad.
+Our second hotel in Getsemaní was Hotel Galeria la Trinidad.
 This small boutique hotel was on a much quieter street two blocks away.
-We stayed at this hotel due to its high rating on Booking.com and for its Quadruple Room – with a double bed and two singles.
+We stayed at this hotel for its Quadruple Room, with a double bed and two singles.

 The room was much smaller than the previous night.
 We couldn’t hear any street noise from our room which was a welcome change from the night before.
 They offered a small selection of breakfast choices, mostly combinations of eggs, ham, cheese and toast.